Hopac/Hopac/Docs/Programming.md

 current value of the cell on the reply channel and then loops to take another request.
 When the server receives a **Put** request, the server loops with the new value to take another request.

+Inspired by this example there is benchmark program that creates large numbers of cells and large numbers of jobs running in parallel that perform updates on randomly chosen cells.
+While the benchmark program is not terribly exiting, it nicely substantiates the claims made in the first section about the lightweight nature of Hopac jobs and channels.